tytydraco/yessleep/out/The_Pig_Man.md

 We took the two lone chairs at the far end of the table.
 The three of them stared blankly at us.
 The glow from the old, boxy television was the only source of light in the room, which felt quite crowded with the large sectional and half-kitchen intersecting it.

-“My name’s Donna Michaelson.
+“My name’s Donna.
 Next to me is Devin, and across from me is Mae.
 Like you, we all received the same note.”

 They subtly waved at us as Donna lay the notes on the table.
 Each note had a similar style of lettering, but Donna’s had blood-smeared hoof prints across the body.